 And she didn’t really have a plan – just did odd jobs and WWOOFED along the way.
 WHAT.
 This was my first foray into the world of solo female travel and after talking to here I was like WHOA.
 I NEED TO DO THAT.

-Or, you can join a meet-up that’s already been created!
 Instagram is also a great way to make friends you can meet up with overseas.
+Again, just trust your gut when meeting people online.

 Maybe don’t do this if you’re walking around at night, or in a sketchy-feeling area, though.
 Again, use your best judgement!